omi3123/cpp-cinema-booking-system.cpp/README.md

 A simple yet effective **Object-Oriented Programming (OOP)** project in **C++** that simulates a cinema ticket booking system.
 The system allows users to **view available movies**, **book tickets**, and **manage seat bookings** via a menu-driven console interface.

-> ⚠️ This project does **not** use exception handling — all logic is implemented using basic control structures and conditions.

 ---

 ## 📌 Features